Ofearghail/INST377-group-project/README.md

 ## Future Development

 For future development storing user searches through cookies and displaying past searches is a good place to start.
-Expanding upon the application, incorporating features that allow users to amke travel routes and displaying the weather along their routes during their travels.
+Expanding upon the application, incorporating features that allow users to make travel routes and displaying the weather along their routes during their travels.